Why Some Rentals Don’t Cash Flow: The Math Behind It

 Underestimating Operating Expenses

-• Maintenance and repairs: 2-5% of annual rent
+• Maintenance and repairs: often 2-5% of annual rent, or more on older homes

-For a $1,800 monthly rent, these can easily total $900 or more monthly.
-Pair that with mortgage payments, and positive cash flow becomes a challenge.
+For a $1,800 monthly rent, these can easily total $900 or more each month.
+In addition, insurance, property taxes, and repair costs can change fast in Texas.
+Pair those costs with a mortgage payment, and positive cash flow becomes much harder.

 Well-maintained modern rental interior with natural light